JennaSys/facetrack/README.md

 ```
 sudo apt-get install python-opencv
 ```
+Be sure to enable the camera on the Raspberry pi and add bcm2835-v4l2 to /etc/modules

 Core code borrowed from [Pan / Tilt face tracking with the raspberry pi](http://instructables.com/id/Pan-Tilt-face-tracking-with-the-raspberry-pi "instructables")